-The 2017 means of the adult high-rate group for occupancy times in water were significantly greater than in 2012.
-These increases are most likely due to the targeting of groups of people who participate in aquatic sports such as sailing; kayak and diving clubs in the area.
+The 2017 mean of the adult high-rate group for occupancy times in water were significantly greater than in 2012.
+The increase is most likely due to the targeting of groups of people who participate in aquatic sports such as sailing; kayak and diving clubs in the area.
 As a result of the targeting, the 2017 survey provides more representation of these activities across the survey area.
-In 2017 on water occupancy times were lower than that of the 2012 survey within the adult age group.
+In 2017, the on water mean of the adult high-rate group for occupancy times were decreased in 2017 compared with the 2012 survey.